Become a "Safe Home" for Mifflin County kids!

 Click here for the latest local information related to the COVID-19 outbreak.

-In partnership with various agencies and associations that are guiding the response to the COVID-19 coronavirus outbreak, WCHX, along with the National Association of Broadcasters, have assembled helpful links for internal planning and editorial coverage of this issue.
+In partnership with various agencies and associations that are guiding the response to the COVID-19 coronavirus outbreak, WCHX, along with the National Association of Broadcasters, have assembled helpful links for continuing coverage of this issue.

 PA Dept OF Health COVID-19 INFORMATION

 CLICK HERE FOR MORE INFORMATION ON PREVENTION AND TREATMENT

 Do you have a special event that you want to tell everyone about?
 E-mail us the details & we will announce your event on the air and on our web page!